astro-zhurui/astrokit/README.md

 ## 📖 Documentation
+Read the full documentation at [astrokit.readthedocs.io](https://astrokit.readthedocs.io/en/latest/).
-The documentation is on the way.
+The documentation is still under construction, and the API may change in the future.

 ## 📜 License